suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 ~~~
 {: #cddl-enc-aeskw title="CDDL for Enc_structure Data Structure"}

-This Enc_structure needs to be populated as follows:
+This Enc_structure must be populated as follows:

 - The protected field in the Enc_structure from {{cddl-enc-aeskw}} refers
-to the content of the protected field from the COSE_Encrypt structure.
+to the content of the protected field in the COSE_Encrypt structure.

-- The value of the external_aad MUST be set to a zero-length byte string,
+- The value of external_aad MUST be set to a zero-length byte string,
-i.e., h'' in diagnostic notation and encoded as 0x40.
+ represented as h'' in diagnostic notation and encoded as 0x40.

-Some ciphers provide confidentiality without integrity protection, such
+Some ciphers, such as AES-CTR and AES-CBC, provide confidentiality
-as AES-CTR and AES-CBC (see {{RFC9459}}).
-For these ciphers the
+without integrity protection (see {{RFC9459}}).
+For these ciphers,
-Enc_structure, shown in {{cddl-enc-aeskw}}, cannot be used because
+the Enc_structure shown in {{cddl-enc-aeskw}} cannot be used, as
-the Additional Authenticated Data (AAD) byte string is only consumable
+the Additional Authenticated Data (AAD) byte string is only
-by AEAD ciphers.
-Hence, the AAD structure is not supplied to the
+applicable to AEAD ciphers.
+Therefore, the AAD structure is not
-API of those ciphers and the protected header in the SUIT_Encryption_Info
+passed to the API for these ciphers, and the protected header in
-structure MUST be a zero-length byte string.
+the SUIT_Encryption_Info structure MUST be a zero-length byte string.

 AES-CTR and AES-CBC are discussed in separate sub-sections below and
 {{aes-ctr-fig}} and {{aes-cbc-fig}} use the following abbreviations: